 All inquiries about See my language should go to Statped.

 A click on the image starts the story.

-Department director of the Ministry of Education.
+Deputy Director General in the Ministry of Education and Research, Department of Education and Training.
 Kari was an important driver in the development of the See my language concept.
 She has previously worked as a teacher of the hearing impaired and sign language.
 In her contribution, Kari explains the background; she draws the long lines and tells about the decisions that led to See my language program, an education program with long perspectives.